 - Only 17% of employers think line managers are good communicators

 The thing is, building great employee communication doesn't come easy.
+This is especially true today when workplace communications trends have changed drastically.

 Indeed, employees' needs and expectations are changing, business environments are becoming more complex and unstable, and the war for talent is quite tough!